manansheel1991/Speech-Recognizer-VUI-NLP-ND/README.md

 Speech Recognition using Deep Neural Networks

-The 3rd project of the Natural Language Processing Nanodegree by Udacity.
+The 3rd project of the Udacity Natural Language Processing Nanodegree.